 Why we do this

 Every child has the right to a good development

 Realising every child’s right to good development contributes to the creation of a healthy, prosperous and sustainable society.

 Founder and Chairman

 Entrepreneur and business strategist with a master’s degree in business administration.
-Leo has a special interest in helping the most innocent and vulnerable people.
 He gained experience in holistic development aid as a volunteer after his career in business.